rae83/autocomplete-server/README.md

 2. **Speed:** A better fitting model could end up being less useful if it is perceptibly slower to users.
 As such, a comparison should be made regarding the prediction times of each model on input sequences of the same length.

 3. **User experience:** At the end of the day, this tool is successful if it helps the user.
 A simple way to evaluate this dimension is through deploying both versions in an AB Test.
 Users are randomly assigned either version A or version B, and some useful metric (or direct user feedback) is tracked and evaluated.
-For example, did one version lower the average total time users spent chatting with a customer service agent, indicating that the version helped them accomplish their goal quicker?
+For example, did one version lower the average total time users spent chatting with a customer service agent, indicating that the version helped them more quickly accomplish their goal?

 ---
 - One way to improve the autocomplete server is to give topic-specific suggestions.
 How would you design an auto-categorization server?
 It should take a list of messages and return a TopicId.
 (Assume that every conversation in the training set has a TopicId).